Scaling LLM Planning: NL2FLOW for Parametric Problem Generation and Rigorous Evaluation: Introduction

 Despite their potential, evaluating and improving LLM planning capabilities is hampered by the scarcity of scalable data generation and evaluation methodologies.
-This study addresses this need by introducing NL2Flow \cite{chakraborti2025nl2flow}, a scalable data generation method for workflows.
-NL2Flow uses random and parametric approaches to create a dataset of natural language descriptions, Python objects, and PDDL representations, eliminating the need for human or LLM annotation and enabling the creation of large-scale datasets.
-I demonstrate that NL2Flow can generate workflows in a domain where open-sourced, instructed-tuned LLMs without task-specific optimization or architectural modifications exhibit promising planning performance for low-difficulty problems.
-Establishing a domain in which large language models (LLMs) exhibit promising reasoning and planning capabilities without task-specific optimization and modifications can enable researchers to investigate the origins of their domain-dependent reasoning/planning performance.
+This study addresses this need by introducing NL2Flow (\url{https://github.com/IBM/nl2flow}), a scalable data generation and evaluation method for workflows.
+NL2Flow uses random and parametric approaches to create a dataset of workflow problems, eliminating the need for human or LLM annotation and enabling the creation of large-scale datasets.
+I demonstrate that NL2Flow can generate workflow problems in a domain where open-sourced, instructed-tuned LLMs without task-specific optimization or architectural modifications exhibit promising planning performance for low-difficulty problems.
+Establishing a domain in which large language models (LLMs) exhibit promising reasoning and planning capabilities without task-specific optimization and modifications can enable researchers to investigate the causes of their domain-dependent reasoning/planning performance.

 Importantly, the use of PDDL allows for symbolic evaluation of generated plans, providing mathematically grounded metrics, which include optimality, for reliable and scalable assessment.
 By systematically varying goals and agent/tool configurations, NL2Flow facilitates evaluation of LLMs both as planners and as translators from natural language to workflow representations, highlighting key bottlenecks in building robust, natural language-grounded AI planning systems (Figure \ref{fig:overview}).
 In this study, I focus on applying LLMs to low-difficulty workflow generation problems, which are readily solvable by symbolic planners, as a first step towards tackling more complex scenarios.